Stability of Aggregation Graph Neural Networks: Numerical Experiments

-{\bf{Stability.}} We model the environmental noise caused by the potential position changing in practice as a perturbation matrix $\bbA$ with $\|\bbA\|$ growing form $0.1$ to $0.3$.
-The perturbed channel state matrix is then $\hat\bbS = \bbS+ \bbA$.
-The stability is measured by comparing the ratio of the Agg-GNN performance to the baseline method performance (WMMSE~\cite{shi2011iteratively}).
-We test the stability with 100 randomly generated wireless networks.
-The left figure in Fig.~\ref{fig_sim_wireless} shows Agg-GNNs are more stable with fewer aggregation steps when trained across all filters.
-The right figure in Fig.~\ref{fig_sim_wireless} verifies the Lipschitz continuity and integral Lipschitz continuity of the filters in the first layer help to improve the stability of Agg-GNNs when the number of aggregation steps keeps the same, which is accordant with our observations in Section~\ref{subsec:movie}.
+{\bf{Stability.}} We model the environmental noise caused by the potential position changing in practice as an additive perturbation matrix $\bbA$ and multiplicative perturbation matrix $\bbA_1$ with $\|\bbA\|$ and $\|\bbA_1\|$ growing form $0.1$ to $0.2$.
+The perturbed channel state matrix is then $\hat\bbS = \bbS+ \bbA\bbS+\bbA_1$.
+The stability is measured by evaluating the difference of the outputs of the final graph filter layer.
+Fig.~\ref{fig_sim_epsilon_penalty_wireless} shows the effect of the regularity of the Lipschitz and integral Lipschitz continuity of the filters used in the training.
+We can observe that, the Agg-GNNs with Lipschitz and integral Lipschitz penalty terms are more stable.
+Fig.~\ref{fig_sim_epsilon_combine_wireless} shows Agg-GNNs are less stable with more aggregations as the perturbation level $\epsilon$ grows.
+Fig.~\ref{fig_sim_epsilon_aggregation_wireless} verifies the relationship between the stability and the number of aggregations $a$, which is accordant with our observations in Section~\ref{subsec:movie}.